GoogleCampusPartyHackathon/ishibashi5000/README.markdown

 Porn*
 ===============================
 Ad-Networks, Facebook and your favorite hacker are tracking you?
 Who cares.
 Protect your privacy where it really matters.
 At home.
-From your girlfiend!
+From your girlfriend!
 Porn* will do it for you.
 Automatically.
 It will check if a requested domain has an OpenDNS-tag for pornographic content and if so will load the site in an incognito window and delete the url from your history.